 Oklahoma City, OK

-Pho 54 is part of a growing trend of suburban Vietnamese restaurants with a menu that is much more limited than the ones in the Asian District, but which do a good job in giving people an authentic taste of Asia.
+Pho 54 is part of a growing trend of suburban Vietnamese restaurants with possibly a more limited menu than can be found in the Asian District, but which do a good job in giving people an authentic taste of Asia.
 Among these restaurants, though, I believe Pho 54 has a more varied menu than most and probably makes fewer accommodations to “American taste” than some others.

 I believe this is only the second restaurant at which I have tried the Banh Xeo, a delicious crepe style dish which comes with a meat filling, and in which you add your own garnishes, fish sauce, and chile paste.
-I thought these were a little less enjoyable than the ones I have had in El Paso, mainly because the crepe seemed to disintegrate very easily when I added the sauce, and I do not know if this is considered a flaw or if it is supposed to be this way.
+The crepe seemed to disintegrate easily when I added the sauce, and I do not know if this is considered a flaw or if it is supposed to be this way.
 The flavor, though was very good.

 Banh Cuon Cha Lua

 The Banh Cuon Cha Lua was a dish I did not order but just sampled, and I thought this was very good as well.This is a dish of thin rice sheets served with Vietnamese ham, beef, cucumber and mint.